Registration for our 2025 History Camp is open!

 25 Main Street

 Newtown Historical Society is offering original art oil paintings created by artist Eugene Boyko for sale starting April 1st and running until May 31st.
 Eugene Boyko was an area artist who specialized in local scenaries and occasional modern art pieces.
-These paintings were offered to the Historical Society by Newtown resident Kathy Vrabel to be used to fund the needs of the Curtis House, located on Main Street.
+These paintings were offered to the Historical Society by Newtown resident Kathy Vrabel to be used to fund the needs of the Curtiss House, located on Main Street.

 Pricing of these pieces will allow anyone to purchase an original painting for their home and office.
 Spring is coming, so why not change out what is on your walls with new artwork.
 There will be pictures offered from small to large, able to fit any space.
 The exhibit will start with winter and fall scenes and change out to spring and summer themed pieces.
 A brief biography of the painter will be included with each piece sold.
 The circulation desk will take your cash or check made out to the Newtown Historical Society.